OUR MISSION FIELD

 Ifugao became the center of warfare during the last stages of World War II.
 It was in Ifugao, particularly in Mt.
 Napulawan, where General Yamashita, the known "Tiger of Malaya", decided to put his last stand against the Filipino and American forces.
 Captured by Ifugao warriors, he informally surrendered to Captain Grisham of the 6th US Army in the Philippines, based in Kiangan, before he was flown to Camp John Hay, where he formally surrendered.

-The Ifugaos typically build their houses at the edge of their fields.
+People and culture The Ifugaos typically build their houses at the edge of their fields.
 A distinctive aspect of these houses is the post just below the floor beams to keep rats from climbing into the house.

 Aside from their rice terraces, the Ifugaos are known for their literary traditions of the 'hudhud' and the 'alim.'
 The term "Ifugao" is derived from "ipugo" which means earth people or mortals or humans, as distinguished from spirits and deities.
 It also means "from the hill," as "pugo" means hill.
 The Ifugaos' highest prestige feasts are the "hagabi," for the most wealthy; and the "uyauy," a feast for those immediately below the wealthiest.